Coenmathijssen/frontend-applications/README.md

 Data Visualisatie tech track
 # The lifecycle in Indonesia

-Data Visualisatie tech track
-# The lifecycle in Indonesia

 ## Concept
 For my concept I want to take the user through the full life-cycle of a native Indonesian through the years.
 In the data I found four main themes in life:
 - Birth